barkhad-isse/soc-portfolio/week3_mitre_attack/README.md

 2. Opened the MITRE ATT&CK dashboard in Wazuh and refreshed to view recent activity.
 3. Reviewed the top tactics and techniques triggered by our actions.

-For the full list of commands used during this exercise, see **week3_mitre_attack/command-history.md**.

-## Findings

-The MITRE ATT&CK dashboard showed activity for several tactics:

-- **Defense Evasion**
-- **Privilege Escalation**
-- **Initial Access**
-- **Persistence**

-These findings demonstrate that Wazuh can map host-based activity to multiple MITRE ATT&CK tactics out-of-the-box and provide insight into which behaviors generate detections.

-## Evidence

-A screenshot of the MITRE ATT&CK dashboard illustrating these detections can be found in **week3_mitre_attack/screenshots.md**.

-## Lessons Learned

-- Wazuh can map host-based activity to multiple MITRE ATT&CK tactics out-of-the-box.
-- Additional configuration (e.g., extra audit rules or network IDS alerts) might be required to map additional tactics not covered by default.